 One new and widely spread cause of stress is social media.
 People often compare their lives with the lives of others, only to stress themselves.
 They take it to their heart and mind when others do better than them.

 People now think that stress is a part of their life, and it won’t go anywhere.
 Even if we believe that stress can never end, we can always learn ways to manage this stress to mitigate it.

 Self Stress Management

 We all carry various stresses throughout our day.
-Family issues, marital issues, workplace issues, or college issues.
+Family issues, workplace issues, college issues, or marital issues.
 All the situations accumulate stress in our heads.
 However, here are a few tips that can help.

 One of the most common causes of stress in today’s time is the habit of multitasking.
 People take up many works together and then stress about not being able to complete them.
 Multitasking has its own benefits but at the expense of our health.
 Avoid multitasking if you stress out easily.

 Lighten the burden